sp-techdocs/one-addon-storpool/README.md

 Yes, StorPool Storage includes built-in disaster recovery (DR) capabilities with its [Disaster Recovery Engine](https://kb.storpool.com/disaster-recovery/index.html) (included at no additional cost).
 Users can configure snapshot replication policies on a per-VM basis, test automated failover, and execute actual failover procedures.

-### How do StorPool and OpenNebula help eliminate vendor lock-in and reduce hardware costs?
+### How do StorPool and OpenNebula help reduce hardware costs?

-The solution is designed to drastically reduce vendor lock-in.
+StorPool supports the use of cost-efficient [commodity hardware](https://storpool.com/advantages/san-storage-arrays-and-all-flash-arrays-too-expensive) and leverages common open-source software.
-StorPool supports the use of cost-efficient commodity hardware and leverages common open-source software.
+As a result, hardware costs for cloud solutions based on StorPool are reduced drastically.
 Customers can leverage or reuse existing hardware.

 ### How does StorPool minimize downtime and maintenance windows in an OpenNebula cloud?